 News bites: much ado about avocados

 Hass avocados are about to come into season again, as the much-abhorred Shepard avocado prepares to bow out (and lick its wounds) after a brief appearance.
-It seems people on #TeamHass just love to hate Shepards, despite them being a uniquely Aussie variety, but considering Australians are the highest consumers, per capita, of avocados in the English-speaking world, it’s probably not surprising that so many of us get our knickers in a twist about such things.
-Avo arguments aside, if you’re a lover of this creamy green fruit, you’ll be wanting to check out the foodie festival we’ve found for you below.
+It seems people on #TeamHass just love to hate Shepard avocados, despite them being a uniquely Aussie variety.
+But considering Australians are the highest consumers, per capita, of avocados in the English-speaking world, it’s probably not surprising so many of us get our knickers in a twist about such things.
+Avo arguments aside, if you’re a lover of this creamy fruit, you’ll be wanting to check out the foodie festival we’ve found for you below.

 In other food news you might have missed, Tim Tam is once again asking Australians to cast their vote on the next new flavour, a classic childhood sweet treat gets an eco-friendly makeover and there’s a tasty new player on the savoury snack front.

 Hass-ta la vista, Shepard

 Just like the merits of pineapple on a pizza and the question of whether tomato sauce belongs in the cupboard or the fridge, the Hass vs. Shepard avocados is another Aussie food debate that doesn’t look like it’s going anywhere anytime soon.
 The long-suffering Shepard has even been dubbed “the Green Menace” by online haters.
 Now that’s just mean.

 It seems Sydney’s Cuckoo Callay is firmly on #TeamHass.
 Owner Ibby Moubadder – who also owns Nour, Henrietta and Lilymu– is throwing a special Kiss my Hass avocado festival at both the Surry Hills and Newtown venues from this week until June 11.